 In common with most local authorities, the Council operates an insurance fund as a means of self-insurance.
 The fund is actuarially reviewed by an independent third-party organisation periodically, to ensure that it is maintained at an appropriate level.
-A sufficient insurance fund is held as a reserve/ provision.
+A sufficient insurance fund is held as a provision.

-This part of the fund relates to property insurance claims received and outstanding at 31 March.
-The value of these claims is held as a provision to meet future expenditure that the fund is likely to incur in meeting any claims below the self-insured excess of £50k.
-The Council has an aggregate Stop Loss Limit such that no more than an annual aggregate figure which varies year by year will be paid by the fund for material damage Insurance claims to property.
-The other part of the fund relates to liability insurance claims received and outstanding at 31 March.
-The value of these claims is held as a provision to meet future expenditure that the fund is likely to incur in meeting any claims below the current self-insured excess of £0.531m (this figure varies slightly, annually, as it is index linked).
+The part of the fund relates to liability insurance claims received and outstanding at 31 March.
+The value of these claims is held as a provision to meet future expenditure that the fund is likely to incur in meeting any claims below the current self-insured excess of £0.2m (this figure varies slightly, annually, as it is index linked).

 A separate aggregate stop loss limit (which varies annually) protects this part of the Fund.